ethangyllenhaal/CARC_pipelines/QuickBytes/GATK_markdown.md

 	bwa index -p $reference ${reference}.fa
 	samtools faidx ${reference}.fa -o ${reference}.fa.fai

 Then, we need to align demultiplexed reads to a reference.
 For this step, we will use the Burrough-Wheeler Aligner’s (BWA) mem algorithm.
 Another common option is [Bowtie](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml).
 One important flag here is the -R flag, which is the read group and sample ID for a given sample.
 We assume that these samples are in the same read group.
-For parallelization, we will use bwa-mem's -t command and optionally GNU parallel.
-The -t command scales well, but can't work across nodes.
-Therefore, in the sample script at the end we will show you how to further parallelize using GNU parallel.
+We can get a node's worth of parallelization with the -t command (it can't work across nodes).
+Therefore, in the sample script at the end we will show you how to further parallelize BWA.
 The base command looks like this:

 	bwa mem \
 		-t [# threads] -M \